BabylonJS/OldDocumentationSite/content/features/Component/Position,_Rotation,_Scaling.md

 ### Locally Translate

-This method moves, or more strictly translates, a mesh along the **local axes**
+This method moves, or more strictly translates, a mesh using the **local axes**

 ```javascript
 mesh.locallyTranslate(new BABYLON.Vector3(x, y, z));